yowainwright/pastoralist/README.md

 npm i pastoralist -D && pastoralist --init
 ```

-- Tracks why each override exists and who depends on it
+1. Tracks why each override exists and who depends on it
-- Removes stale overrides automatically
+2. Removes stale overrides automatically
-- Optionally scans for security vulnerabilities
+3. Optionally scans for security vulnerabilities and updates your appendix and overrides accordingly.

 ---